unboundsecurity/casp-express-deploy/casp-docker/README.md

 	Everything is installed and working when you see this message:
     ```
-    casp-bot_1 |  Starting to approve operations
+    casp-bot |  Starting to approve operations
     ```

 **Congratulations!
 CASP is now running.**